Saint Sozonte

 Biography

 Saint Sozonte, a devoted Christian martyr of uncertain origin, is remembered for a singular act of faith and charity that sealed his destiny.
 In a bold defiance of idolatry, he shattered a silver idol, an object of pagan worship, and immediately distributed its precious metal to the poor, ensuring the proceeds were used to purchase food for those in need.
 This courageous act, rooted in his unwavering commitment to Christ and the Gospel call to care for the hungry, drew the wrath of authorities who saw it as heresy and sedition.
 For this steadfast witness to his faith, Saint Sozonte was martyred, his life ending as a testament to the priority of divine love over worldly idols.
-Though his birthplace and exact time of martyrdom remain unknown, his legacy endures as a powerful symbol of sacrificial generosity and the rejection of false worship in favor of serving the marginalized.
 His story, preserved in the annals of the Church, continues to inspire devotion, reminding believers that true faith manifests in tangible acts of justice and compassion, even at the cost of one's life.
 He is venerated as a martyr whose simple, radical charity became his enduring witness.

 Know of a grace or miracle attributed to Saint Sozonte?